 A surgical error is often defined as “a preventable mistake.”
 This means that whatever happened was not a known or expected risk of the procedure.
 Rather, the error resulted from someone’s negligence.

 Surgical errors are often referred to as “never” events.
 Meaning, they should never, ever happen.
 Even one mistake is one too many.
 A recent medical study published in “Medical Error Reduction and Prevention” found that at least 4,000 surgical errors occur in the U.S. each year.

 Understanding how and why these mistakes happen is key to preventing them.
 When negligence is the cause of your injury after a medical procedure, the surgeon, hospital, or medical facility may try to downplay what happened.
 There can be a culture of “cover-ups,” causing health professionals to be hesitant to speak out against their colleagues for fear of job loss, demotion, or a hostile work environment.
 Junior doctors can easily be intimidated or even feel threatened by their senior colleagues.

-If you suspect you experienced a surgical error, no matter how minor, it is worth speaking with one of our experienced personal injury lawyers.
+If you suspect you experienced an error, no matter how minor, it is worth speaking with one of our experienced DC medical malpractice lawyers.
 After hearing the details of your specific situation, we will let you know if you have a legal case.
-Contact a surgical error lawyer at Regan Zambri Long today for a free case review.
+Contact a DC surgical error lawyer at Regan Zambri Long today for a free case review.

-Many surgical errors are the result of human error.
-Someone made a mistake or they failed to take necessary action.
+Many surgical mistakes are the result of human error; either someone made a mistake or the medical professional failed to take necessary action.
 In either circumstance, a trusted surgeon or medical professional didn’t do their job and now you are suffering the consequences.